-Investment Company I complied with all the requirements, except for the commencement date requirement (see 2.5.1).
-Since Investment Company I commenced refurbishing the building before the particulars of the demarcation of the area were published on 27 February 2023, it did not qualify for an allowance on the cost of the refurbishment of the building despite part of the cost of the refurbishment being incurred after the demarcation date.
-The fact that the refurbishment contract was formally and finally signed before the demarcation date did not alter the fact that Investment Company I was not entitled to an allowance for the refurbishment, since the refurbishment commenced before the demarcation date.
+Investment Company X complied with all the requirements, except for the commencement date requirement.
+Since Investment Company X commenced refurbishing the building before the particulars of the demarcation of the area were published on 27 February 2021, it did not qualify for an allowance on the cost of the refurbishment of the building despite part of the cost of the refurbishment being incurred after the demarcation date.
+The fact that the refurbishment contract was formally and finally signed before the demarcation date did not alter the fact that Investment Company X was not entitled to an allowance for the refurbishment, since the refurbishment commenced before the demarcation date.

-Had the commencement date requirement been met, Investment Company I could have deducted the allowance from the date that the building was brought into use for the purposes of Investment Company I's trade, that is, 30 September 2023.
+Had the commencement date requirement been met, Investment Company X could have deducted the allowance from the date that the building was brought into use for the purposes of Investment Company X's trade, that is, 30 September 2021.

-2.5.3 Treatment of the allowance not fully deducted before 1 April 2025
+2.5.3 Treatment of the allowance not fully deducted before 1 April 2023

-In the event that the allowance is not extended beyond 31 March 2025, no deductions relating to buildings brought into use after that date will be allowed.
-However, taxpayers who have already started claiming the allowance in previous years will be allowed to continue to do so in relation to the remaining allowances available provided that all requirements are complied with.
+In the event that the allowance under section 13 quat is not extended beyond 31 March 2023, no new deductions under this section will be allowed.
+However, taxpayers who have already started claiming the allowance in previous years will be allowed to continue to do so provided that all requirements are complied with.

-Example 7 - Allowances not fully deducted before the sunset clause
+Example 6 - Allowances not fully deducted before the sunset clause

-- a) Taxpayer K made various improvements to an existing building which was situated within a UDZ.
-These improvements were completed at the end of 2022 and Taxpayer K commenced trading from the building in January 2023. - b) Taxpayer L also made various improvements on an adjacent building.
+Taxpayer A conducted various improvements to an existing building which was situated within a UDZ.
+These improvements were concluded at the end of 2020 and Taxpayer A commenced trading from the building in January 2021.

+Taxpayer B also conducted various improvements on an adjacent building.
 This building was more dilapidated and required more work.
-It is estimated that work will only conclude at the beginning of 2025 and trade may only commence in June 2025.
+It is estimated that work will only conclude at the beginning of 2023 and trade may only commence in June 2023.

-Both taxpayers want to claim the allowance after trade commences.
-The sunset clause for section 13quat, that is when the allowance expires, is 31 March 2025.
+Both taxpayers want to claim the UDZ allowance after trade commences.
+The sunset clause for section 13quat, that is when the allowance expires, is 31 March 2023.

-- a) Taxpayer K began trading in January 2023 and wanted to start deducting the allowance under section 13 quat(3)(b) in the 2023 year of assessment.
-This taxpayer will be allowed to continue deducting the allowance until 2028, provided that all other requirements of the section are met. - b) Taxpayer L will only be able to start claiming the allowance once all requirements are met, including the trade requirement.
-Since this taxpayer's trade will only commence in June 2025, the allowance may only be claimed after this date.
-However, owing to the allowance expiring on 31 March 2025 and Taxpayer L only wanting to start claiming the allowance for the first time in July 2025, no deduction will be available under section 13 quat.
+Taxpayer A began trading in January 2021 and wanted to start deducting the allowance under section 13quat(3)(b) in the 2021 year of assessment.
+This taxpayer will be allowed to continue deducting the allowance until 2026, provided that all other requirements of the section are met.

+Taxpayer B will only be able to start claiming the allowance once all requirements are met, including the trade requirement.
+Since this taxpayer's trade will only commence in June 2023, the allowance may only be claimed after this date.
+However, owing to the allowance expiring on 31 March 2023 and Taxpayer B only wanting to start claiming the allowance for the first time in July 2023, no deduction will be available under section 13 quat.